Wow factor. |

 We decided to go ahead and do the second floor as well (minus the bathroom and the master bedroom) just because A) he was giving us a good, solid quote for both the first and second floor combo and B) we would never ever be able to get it done in the future, no matter how much we convinced ourselves that we would (especially with 2 little tater tots running around).

-to the family room (carpeted)
+view from front room, to the dining room, to the family room (carpeted) |

 But, aside from the carpeted family room addition, it was mostly original, and it needed love (especially the kitchen).
 We have 4 different species of wood throughout the house now (which is pretty cool, if you think about it): Maple in the Kitchen, white oak in the front/dining room, we added red oak in the family room, and pine floors upstairs.
 It's like a tree-loving hippie's nightmare, but it's being repurposed and giving it a new life, so simmer down now..